Biden says he still believes Xi Jinping is a dictator | KRDO

 “Well, look, he’s a dictator in the sense that he is a guy who runs a country that is a communist country that’s based on a form of government totally different than ours,” Biden told CNN’s MJ Lee.
 “Anyway, we made progress.”

+When asked about Biden’s latest comment at a Chinese Foreign Ministry briefing on Thursday, a spokesperson called it “extremely erroneous” and an “irresponsible political maneuver, which China firmly opposes.”

+“What needs to be pointed out is that there will always be some people with ulterior motives attempting to undermine China-US relations.
+They will not succeed in doing so,” spokesperson Mao Ning said.

-The remark is likely to upset Beijing, which responded furiously over the summer when the president made a similar comment.
+Beijing responded furiously over the summer when the president made a similar comment and compared his Chinese counterpart to “dictators” in June.

 “The reason why Xi Jinping got very upset in terms of when I shot that balloon down with two boxcars full of spy equipment in it is he didn’t know it was there.